ufukty/kommunity-genders/README.md

 This projects aims to compare the male-to-female ratio among the both language and tech specific communities in Turkiye.

+## Motivation

+This project has been started with the intention of investigating the correlation between M:F ratio and language maturity.

 ## Extracting member names

 The script only collects the first word from member names extracted from DOM loaded with the list of latest $n$ member.
 The $n$ is choosen near 1000 for all communities even for those with 10k members for protecting server resources as the change of ratio with time is out of scope of this project.